VACEfron/DNetPlus/README.md

 # Info
-This is a fork of discord.net with many tweaks and added functionality instead of waiting for months.
+This is a fork of [Discord.net](https://github.com/discord-net/Discord.Net) with many tweaks and added functionality instead of waiting for months.

+# Install
+Remove any discord.net packages such as discord.net.commands, discord.net.websocket, discord.net.webhook and install the package from nuget with https://www.nuget.org/packages/DNetPlus

 # Fixes by me
 - [Increase connection wait limit instead of timeouts](https://github.com/xXBuilderBXx/DNetPlus/commit/34e4cd07ea2147cf5fd449087a278567e14bb0b9)